-Date issued: 2018
+Date issued: 2020

 Date to be reviewed: Governing Body to determine

 The procedure has been reviewed with reference to the guidance produced by the Education and Skills Funding Agency (ESFA) and the Education [Independent Schools Standards (England)] Regulations 2014.

 Throughout the procedure the aim of all parties should be not only to resolve the complaint but also to develop and sustain good relationships between all members of the school community.
 However formal or serious the complaint, or however dissatisfied the complainant, the aim will always be reconciliation between all parties and a renewed commitment to work together amicably.

 Where a parent or party has a concern about matters covered by these arrangements, he should, in the first instance, seek to resolve the matter informally with the school.
-Confidential records of letters, conversations, phone calls or other communications should be kept for future reference.
+Confidential records of letters, conversations, phone calls or other communications will be kept for future reference.

 Normally, the formal procedures should only be used when it has not been possible to resolve an issue by other means and the person raising the concern remains dissatisfied and wishes to take the matter further, using the formal complaints procedure set out below.